elnormous/ouzel/README.md

 * Resource caching system
 * Localization support via loading string translations
 * Audio engine for sound effect playback
+* Easy to install (just pull the repository and it's subrepositories and build it)

 ## Example app